• Skip to primary navigation

 Make It Your Own

-• Like pickle relish?
+• Add pickle relish.
 Substitute a generous teaspoon of pickle relish (either dill or sweet) for the white vinegar.

-• Prefer Dijon mustard?
+• Substitute Dijon mustard.
 It can be substituted for the yellow mustard; omit salt.
 Other types of mustard such as coarse ground or horseradish can be used too.
 Taste seasonings and adjust as needed.

-• Don’t have any Tabasco in the house?
-Substitute 1/8 teaspoon cayenne pepper, or to taste.
+• Sub in cayenne pepper for the Tabasco.
+Don’t have any Tabasco in the house?
+Substitute ⅛ teaspoon cayenne pepper, or to taste.
 If you aren’t fond of spicy heat, just omit it.

-• Have fun with garnishes!
+• Garnish suggestions: Have fun with garnishes!
 Add a small piece of cooked bacon (I love baked bacon!) or chorizo.
 Parsley, chives, or green onions are good garnishes.
 Add a veggie garnish: a radish slice, finely grated carrots, or sliced jalapeño peppers.
 Pickled onions or pickled radishes are also delicious on deviled eggs.
+A pinch of everything bagel seasoning adds a bit of texture and tastes wonderful.

 Deviled eggs on a speckled plate.